We have found plenty of little known facts that are not big enough to have their own page so here is a page for them

 Wetherby had two gasholders which dominated the skyline but it closed in the late 1970s.

-The gasworks no longer has gasholders, or produces town gas since the conversion to natural gas, however a gas site still does exist in the vicinity of Gashouse Lane and Victoria Street.
+The gasworks no longer has gasholders, or produces town gas since the conversion to natural gas, however a gas site still does exist in the vicinity of Gashouse Lane and has now been redeveloped for use by offices and small businesses.